Silver Lake (Grand Traverse County, Michigan)

-Silver Lake is a lake in Grand Traverse County, Michigan.
+Silver Lake is a lake in Grand Traverse County, in the U.S. state of Michigan.
 It is roughly 3.5 mi from the northern to southern ends.
 The lake is known for its pine coasts, irregular shoreline, and many peninsulas and islands, despite being smaller in size.
 Its maximum depth is 96 ft, making it the third deepest lake in Grand Traverse County.
 It is also the fourth-largest lake entirely within Grand Traverse County, after Long Lake, Green Lake, and Duck Lake.

 History

 Silver Lake was originally named Lake Kratochvil, after the small nearby town called Kratochvil's Plat (which is now a ghost town), itself named after Frank Kratochvil, a local settler.
 Frank's daughter, Anna, was the mother of W.D.C.
 Germaine, mayor of nearby Traverse City.
 The lake was later named Silver Lake.

 Until sometime in the early 1900s, Blair Township was known as "Silver Lake Township".

 In 1965, the Silver Lake Improvement Association was established to promote the care and preservation of Silver Lake.

 In 1987, the Grand Traverse County Drain Commission installed a high water outflow dam at the southern end of the lake.